Characters of the Guilty Gear series: Solaria

 A character from the novel Lightning the Argent.
 Solaria is a full-blooded Gear created by the Blackard Company.
 She was used by the company to awaken and control the world's dormant Gears as their weapons.
 She was later rescued by Ky Kiske where she now lives freely under the protection of the International Police Force.

 Tsuyoshi

 Chipp's Sensei and the man who changed his life.
 Tsuyoshi was a ninja master who saved Chipp when he was about to be killed by the mafia.
 It was his tutelage that changed Chipp from a drug addict to the man he is now.
 He was killed by the Assassin Syndicate before the events of Guilty Gear.
 The novel The Butterfly and her Gale reveals he was killed because he was an undercover agent of the International Police Force who infiltrated the Syndicate until they found out about his true identity.
+Tsuyoshi also had mysterious relations with Nagoriyuki, due to the latter can also use Gamma Blade, a technique which Tsuyoshi taught to Chipp.